Book Dash Books

 For young children to thrive, they need food, love, security, stimulation and learning.
 Books can be a crucial tool in this model of nurturing care.

-“Linking health to education resources is new for Bethesda but our OT team specially found amazing teaching opportunities with babies, toddlers and young children, both in the ward and during clinic visits.
+“Linking health to education resources is new for Bethesda, but our OT team specially found amazing teaching opportunities with babies, toddlers and young children, both in the ward and during clinic visits.
 They used the books to teach and engage: body awareness, visual perceptual skills, language development.
 The books are ideal to link the hospital-based interventions to home learning and take-home tasks.”

 team@bookdash.org

-021 206 7868
+021 206 7868 (during office hours)

 Google Play Store Badge